-The belt will have enough slack now in order to move it clear off to the right side of the hub/frame so that the wheel can slide out towards the rear.
+The belt will have enough slack now to move it off to the right side of the hub/frame so that the wheel can slide out towards the rear.

 Installation is the same as removal but in reverse.

-Increase belt tension to proper specs (1/2 inch deflection).
-Theoretically, you would turn the tensioner nut the same amount of times you loosened earlier, however, this would assume it was correct to begin with.
-Tensioning a Gates Carbon belt
+Tighten the belt tensioner to proper specs (1/2 inch deflection).
+Theoretically, you would turn the tensioner nut the same amount of times you loosened it earlier, but that only works if it was correct to begin with.
+This article covers belt tension: Tensioning a Gates Carbon belt.

 Align the wheel straight and tighten both axle nuts with a 15mm wrench.

 To hook up the shift cable you will loop the cable around the hub pulley, seat the cable anchor, and pull the cable housing forward so that you can seat the housing in the fulcrum lever.
 Remember to use the thin tool inserted into the pulley to help rotate it.

 Put the thin tool back into the hole in the actuator pulley.
 Rotate the pulley counterclockwise and hook up the cable anchor; run the cable behind/inboard the tool you are using for leverage.